 It’s nice that travel is now relatively routine in 2022 but it’s no where near as convenient and reliable was it was pre-Covid.
-Going to Greece, neither my backpack nor my large bike box made it onto my connecting flight in Heathrow despite having 3 1/2 hours between flights.
+Going to Slovenia, neither my backpack nor my large bike box made it onto my connecting flight in Heathrow despite having 3 1/2 hours between flights.
 They both came on the next flight, 24 hours later so all was well, but just barely.
 To get them in time I had to drive to the airport and spend nearly two hours there.

 Coming home it wasn’t surprising that they didn’t make it onto my connecting flight in Munich since the flight was so delayed they had to hold the next plane 40 minutes for me to run to make the connection.
 My backpack arrived on the next flight 24 hours later.
 The day after that, it was delivered to me in Santa Cruz at 10:30pm, 27 hours after it landed.